Why does my baby need special care?

-- Babies with an infection, eg Group B Strep that can be contracted during the birth
+- An infection, eg Group B Strep that can be contracted during the birth

-- Babies with poor Apgar scores (an Apgar score is a simple assessment of your baby’s health carried out by medical staff as soon as he is born.
+- A poor Apgar score (an Apgar score is a simple assessment of your baby’s health carried out by medical staff as soon as he is born.
 It assesses things like muscle tone, heart rate, breathing and colour)

-- Babies who ‘grunt’ or experience difficulty breathing after the birth
+- Your baby is ‘grunting’ or experiencing difficulty breathing after the birth

-- Babies who have had a difficult birth, eg have a dislocated shoulder
+- A difficult birth, eg a dislocated shoulder

 - Some newborn babies who have been discharged from hospital may be admitted to special care if they become very poorly